List of Farm to Market Roads in Texas (1400–1499): FM 1495

 Farm to Market Road 1495 (FM 1495) is located in Brazoria County.

 The northern terminus of FM 1495 is at FM 523, south of plants belonging to the Dow Chemical Company.
 Taking a southeast-to-south route, the highway crosses the old Brazos River, passing the Storm Surge Lock to the west of the bridge.
 Becoming Navigation Boulevard, FM 1495 continues through the east end of Freeport, passing the Port of Freeport and intersecting with SH 36 and SH 288 (the concurrent highways end at FM 1495).
 Then making a turn to the southeast, the highway crosses the Intracoastal Waterway, giving drivers a view of the beach and the Gulf of Mexico.
 The southern terminus of FM 1495 is at the end of the bridge with a four-way stop at County Road 723, Quintana's main road.
 Continuing past the stop sign takes drivers to Bryan Beach.

 FM 1495 was designated on September 21, 1955, from SH 36 to the Gulf of Mexico.
 On May 6, 1964, the route was extended north around the eastern edge of Freeport to its current northern terminus at FM 523.

 FM 1495 once crossed the Intracoastal Waterway via a swing bridge.
 The bridge was replaced in 2003 due to concerns of Hurricane Evacuation and Emergency Personnel.

 FM 1495 (1949)

-The original FM 1495 was designated on August 25, 1949, from US 190 west 2.2 mi to a road intersection in Lampasas County.
+A previous route numbered FM 1495 was designated on August 25, 1949, from US 190 west 2.2 mi to a road intersection in Lampasas County.
 On October 26, 1954, the designation was extended southwest to FM 580.
 FM 1495 was cancelled on September 2, 1955, and the mileage was transferred to FM 581.